ad-jrn/OCP-Workshop-Guide/README.md

 ![All good!](https://user-images.githubusercontent.com/81570140/182555184-6bdb81ca-5e4c-4b1e-979d-12fd4effc5c4.png)

-But just like that, everything is back to normal!
+But just like that, we've witnessed how OCP will automatically (based on user definitions) restore and self heal itself.
+And everything is back to normal!

 ## Horizontal Pod Auto Scaling